jlSites/funWithNodejs/pet-rest/README.md

-# hello-rest
+# pet-rest

-Hello RESTful API app listening at http://:::1338.
+Pet RESTful API app listening at http://:::1338.
 It builds based on nodejs and express.

 This server reads a pets json file into memory while starting up, and then serves restful http requests.